 Management of pooled investments - Where permitted by gift agreement and/or applicable government regulations, investments are pooled.
 Pooled investments and allocations of pooled investment income, net of investment expenses, are accounted for on a unit-market value method.
 The College follows an investment policy for its pooled endowment investments which anticipates a greater long-term return through investing for capital appreciation and long-term growth.
 According to the College's endowment spending policy, the amount of investment return available for current operations is determined by applying a 2% growth rate to the previous year's spending amount, subject to lower and upper limits.
-The lower limit was 4% of a twenty-one quarter moving average of the unit market value for the fiscal year ending June 30, 2022.
-Due to the extraordinary impact of the pandemic during the fiscal year ended June 30, 2021, the College increased the specified percentage to 6% of all endowment funds that were budget relieving and were not underwater at June 30, 2020.
+The lower limit was 4.0% of a twenty-one quarter moving average of the unit market value and the upper limit was 4.8% of a twenty-one quarter moving average of the unit market value for the fiscal year ended June 30, 2023.
+The lower limit was 4% of a twenty-one quarter moving average of the unit market value for the unit market value and the upper limit was 4.8% of a twenty-one quarter moving average of the unit market value for the fiscal year ended June 30, 2023.

 Student notes receivable - The College administers a federal student loan program, the Perkins Student Loan program and two institutional loan programs.
 Loans made under the federal student loan program have a 10-year repayment period, with a 5% interest rate.
 In the event of termination of the program, the loan repayments would be distributed to the federal government and the College on the basis of their relative contributions to the program.
 It is anticipated that any uncollectible loan balances would be treated in a similar manner.
 Loans made under the institutional loan programs have a 10-year repayment period, with interest rates between 0% and 5%.
 Assets held in trust by others - Trusts in which the College is named as irrevocable beneficiary, but is not trustee, are recorded as assets held in trust by others when the College is notified by the trustee.
 The assets are recorded at fair value based on the statements from the trustees, which are derived from the fair value of the underlying investments of the trusts, and the College's ownership interest in the trust.
 The College is named beneficiary of various estates in probate.
 Unless the ultimate amount available for distribution can be determined before the close of the probate proceedings, the College does not record these amounts until the point of asset distribution.